Hassan114h/gatus-ecs-project/README.md

 This project provides a fully functional, production-ready deployment of **Gatus** on **AWS ECS Fargate**, following best practices for security, scalability and infrastructure automation.

 Key features include:
-- **Terraform backend with S3**: centralized state storage, versioning for rollbacks and encryption to secure sensitive data.
+- **Terraform backend with S3**: Centralised state storage, versioning for rollbacks and encryption to secure sensitive data.
-- **VPC configuration**: public subnets (one per AZ) for ALB and NAT Gateways, private subnets (one per AZ) for ECS tasks.
+- **VPC configuration**: Public subnets (one per AZ) for ALB and NAT Gateways, private subnets (one per AZ) for ECS tasks.
-- **Security Groups**: inbound/outbound rules to control traffic between the ALB and ECS tasks.
+- **Security Groups**: Inbound/outbound rules to control traffic between the ALB and ECS tasks.
-- **ECR repository**: stores Docker images for ECS tasks.
+- **ECR repository**: Stores Docker images for ECS tasks.
-- **Route 53 hosted zone**: manages DNS with alias records pointing to the ALB.
+- **Route 53 hosted zone**: Manages DNS with alias records pointing to the ALB.
 - **Automated CI/CD pipelines**: Docker pipeline builds, scans and pushes Gatus images to ECR.
 Terraform pipeline provisions and manages AWS ECS infrastructure with linting and validation.

 This setup delivers a **scalable, secure, and highly available monitoring solution** using Gatus.